Campus Resources

 LGBTTIQQ2SA+ Resources

-• Western Human Rights Officethe Human Rights Office provides information on the University’s discrimination and harassment policies, employment equity and diversity and other human rights-related issues.
+• Western Human Rights Office - the Human Rights Office provides information on the University’s discrimination and harassment policies, employment equity and diversity and other human rights-related issues.
 We are here to help you, whether you are a student, staff or a faculty member.
 We are dedicated to making Western an equitable, safe and supportive environment for all members of the University community.
 Our service is confidential except in specific circumstances.
-Learn more at www.uwo.ca/equity

 • Western Queer CaucusThe Queer Caucus was founded in 2007 as a group for lesbian, gay, bisexual, transgender, transsexual, two-spirited, questioning, and queer faculty and graduate students and their allies, as well as for people engaged in various forms of queer academic work.
 The caucus links people across faculties, schools, and departments and is intended to help forge community, facilitate academic alliances, promote scholarship, provide a venue for activism, and encourage discussions and practices of diverse forms of queer pedagogy.
 For more information or to join the mailing list, please contact at queer-caucus@uwo.ca

-• Ally Westernis a USC Program that works to create a more inclusive university campus, with a focus on understanding and celebrating campus diversity.
+• Ally Western is a USC Program that works to create a more inclusive university campus, with a focus on understanding and celebrating campus diversity.
 As an outreach service, AllyWestern organizes free educational workshops which promote the following objectives: creating a safe space, accepting, and inclusive environment, where diversity is understood and embraced; reducing fear of discrimination or harassment; educating participants about challenging issues, and creating a visible support network for the entire Western community.
-Learn more on their website and like their Facebook page
+Like their Facebook page

-• Pride Western: The Pride Western network aims to provide a resource and support system for students with questions regarding Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, 2-Spirited, and Asexual (LGBTTQ2A) issues.
+• Pride Western aims to provide a resource and support system for students with questions regarding Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, 2-Spirited, and Asexual (LGBTTQ2A) issues.
 The organization promotes awareness and advocacy on LGBTTQ2A issues brought about through a variety of programs, including the annual Pride Week, movie nights, socials, and coffee houses.
-Learn more at www.westernusc.ca/peersupport, like our Facebook page or contact us via e-mail at pridewestern@westernusc.ca
+Like their Facebook page or contact them via e-mail at pridewestern@westernusc.ca

 Gender-Based Violence & Survivor Support